Preparing to travel

 If your Nationwide debit or credit card gets blocked because of suspicious activity, your mobile is the number we'll use to call you.

-Check your Nationwide travel insurance is valid
+Check your FlexPlus travel insurance is valid

 Things to take with you

-Pack your insurance policy document just in case you need to claim while you're away.
 It's also worth taking your confirmation or cover letter if you have it.
 You can use it as proof of cover.

-Pack your card reader
+Your card reader

 If we think we see a suspicious transaction on your account, we might ask you to confirm that it's really you.
-You'll need to use your card reader to confirm your ID and that you want to make the payment.

 Check for travel updates that could affect your trip